8 Things You Should Always Eat When You Have a Cold

 Eating a bowl of steaming chicken noodle soup provides more than just comfort when you have a terrible cold.
 In 2000, University of Nebraska researcher Dr. Stephen Rennard published findings in Chest, the journal of the American College of Chest Physicians, showing chicken soup contains anti-inflammatory agents that can ease a cold’s symptoms.
 Dr. Mehmet Oz agrees.
 “Start with a bowl of Mom’s chicken soup,” he has said.
 “Research has yet to show how it works (and how the heck Ma knew), but we do know that a nutrient-rich diet builds your immune system and fights inflammation.”

-Milk and Other Vitamin D-Rich Foods
+Milk and other Vitamin D-rich foods

 Vitamin D-rich foods like milk or fortified cereal might help combat a cold.
-A 2009 study by Massachusetts General Hospital found that people with low levels of vitamin D reported more colds than those who weren't vitamin D deficient.
+A 2009 study by Massachusetts General Hospital found that people with low levels of vitamin D reported more colds than those who weren’t vitamin D deficient.
 As an added bonus, these foods may help boost your mood during cold weather months, according to researchers at Loyola University.
+Here are 10 foods that could actually make your cold or flu worse.

-Carrots and Other Vitamin A-Rich Foods
+Carrots and other Vitamin A-rich foods

 All vitamins are essential to a healthy body, but Harvard Medical School says vitamin A is a key player in maintaining a strong immune system.
 When you have a cold, try eating sweet potatoes, carrots, squash, spinach, or collard greens.

-Green tea is full of antioxidants, which will boost your immune system even when you're already sick.
+Green tea is full of antioxidants, which will boost your immune system even when you’re already sick.
 Green tea can also help ease symptoms that often come with a cold, like a sore throat.
-Instead of sipping a hot mugful, Dr. Michael Greger suggests brewing it cold: antioxidant levels are higher that way compared to when it's made with boiling water.
+Instead of sipping a hot mugful, Dr. Michael Greger suggests brewing it cold: antioxidant levels are higher that way compared to when it’s made with boiling water.
+Here are 12 signs your common cold could be something much worse.

 Garlic has been found to help prevent colds when consumed regularly, owing to its immune-boosting compound allicin, says Donna Cardillo, RN.
 Eat more garlic when you have a cold, or try it raw with an orange-juice chaser.

 Researchers from Cornell University found that blueberries contained the most antioxidants than any other fresh fruit tested, which should help beat your sniffles.
-Eat them alone when you have a cold, or sprinkle on a bowl of cereal or yogurt to add some vitamin D.
+Eat them alone when you have a cold, or sprinkle on a bowl of cereal or yogurt to add some vitamin D. These are the 9 ways you are actually making your cold or flu worse.

 Health.com suggests eating oily fish, like salmon and tuna, when you have a cold, to take advantage of their omega-3 fatty acids.
 These compounds help reduce inflammation in the body, which can prevent your immune system from working properly.
+Next, check out these 15 ways to prevent colds and flu.